Fraud Blocker

 Where to Tent Camp in Ecuador

 In Ecuador, the ideal tent camping destination is Mindo.
-Not that cold, there are plenty of activities to do, campsites.
-And even some inns have a specific place to camp without losing the commodities of a toilet and a nice warm shower.
-Plus you’re also in contact with nature.
-This small town is known for ecotourism so most of the inns and hotels are in the middle of nature.
-It’s a great place to connect with nature.
-At the same time, Mindo is known for its outdoor activities.
-Hiking to get to amazing cascades.
-Rafting through rivers with exceptions to the tropical scenic.
-Ziplining on the tree tops.
-Mindo has all the activities for you to enjoy nature and connect with yourself.
+Not that cold, there are plenty of activities to do, and campsites.
+And even some inns have a specific place to camp without losing the comforts of a toilet and a nice warm shower.
+Plus, you’re also in contact with nature.
+This small town is known for ecotourism, so most of the inns and hotels are in the middle of nature.

 Camp cabins